whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Just as the American, German, and other authorities are calling anti-genocide protesters "antisemitic" and punishing them for opposing their rulers' genocide today, for centuries European colonial authorities likewise have called people of healthy cultures "ignorant", "savages," "uneducated," and "the antichrist."
 Centuries of lies and manipulation in North and South America, Africa, Australia, and around the world trained conquered people to fear and hate free people of healthy cultures instead of seeing them as potential mentors, allies, and friends.
 Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom with healthy cultures.

 Why would ruling classes work so hard to spread propaganda against healthy cultures?
-David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."
+David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."[xxx-true americanism|p27]

-In other words, ruling classes try to keep people in despair, not knowing that another way of life is possible without the endless troubles like corruption and greed.
+In other words, ruling classes try to keep people in despair, not knowing that another way of life is possible without endless troubles like corruption and greed.

 But now, you know the secret: healthy cultures do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
 And that is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."